arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/integrations/reactor/README.md

   }
 ```

-When rewritten using `fx.monadThrow` it becomes:
+When rewritten using `fx.monadThrow`, it becomes:

 ```kotlin
 import arrow.fx.reactor.*